 Join us Wednesday, May 18, 2016 at 6:30-7:30pm in the Community Room of the Bozeman Library for a discussion of running-related injuries, risk factors, foot mechanics and injury prevention how-to’s.
 Our team of running specialists, Megan Peach, DPT, OCS, CSCS, Jason Lunden, DPT, SCS and Chad Yoakam, MS, PT will review tips and tricks to help you run strong and pain-free. (more…)

-"The whole experience and treatment was individualized and very personal and great!"--J.B., Manhattan PatientView more testimonials from Excel PT clients »
+"Everyone was very professional and friendly!"--S.B., Manhattan PatientView more testimonials from Excel PT clients »